 And here is the same scape one week after a water change…

 As you can see, we had a serious problem with Blue Green Algae (BGA) and Green Dust Algae.
 I spent a considerable amount of time reading the Barr Report and trying to figure out EI (estimated index) dosing for fertilization.
 I wasn’t able to grasp the concepts at the time.
-In trying to learn about plants, substrate, lighting, and all of the various other tidbits involved in setting up a successful scape, my brain was struggling to process the huge amount of information I was packing in.
+While trying to learn about plants, substrate, lighting, and all of the various other tidbits involved in setting up a successful scape, my brain was struggling to process the huge amount of information I was packing in.

 When I tried to set up a dosing regimen, all I managed to do was create the issue that you see in the above picture.
 But without CO2 in this planted aquarium, it was a losing battle to begin with.